New SPACE workshop kit

 DORA Survey of Research Assessment Practices in U.S. Institutions

 Are you currently employed as a senior administrator, researcher, or librarian at a research-performing organization in the United States?
 Do you have experience with U.S. research assessment practices within your organization?
 If so, DORA invites you to complete our survey about faculty (assistant, associate, or full professor) hiring, promoting, and tenure practices within your institute.
 The survey is part of Tools to Advance Research Assessment (Project TARA), and it aims to gain a broad understanding of the current state-of-the-art in the context of faculty career advancement in U.S. organizations, as well as institutional attitudes and approaches to research assessment reform.
 Learn more about Project TARA and the survey, which are supported by Arcadia – a charitable fund of Lisbet Rausing and Peter Baldwin.
+(Update: The survey is now closed.)

 Updates on DORA’s strategic planning process